OpenDataServices/OpenDataPolicy/OpenDataPolicy.md

   </table>

 ### Appendix 3: Open data sets
-List of datasets released by |organisation name|.
+List of datasets published by |organisation name|.
 This list will be updated and maintained.

   <table>
     <tbody>